 BRRI is the national agency in Bangladesh responsible for rice research and development.

-BRRI leads the development of Golden Rice in Bangladesh.
 It is managing the selection and development of rice varieties with the Golden Rice trait, beginning with BRRI dhan29, one of the most important varieties in Bangladesh.
-BRRI will conduct field evaluations of Golden Rice in Bangladesh for several seasons and undertake other biosafety research required for regulatory review of Golden Rice in the country.
-BRRI also interacts with other public- and private-sector institutions in Bangladesh that are active in nutrition, seed delivery, and other areas related to Golden Rice.
+BRRI is conducting field evaluations of Golden Rice in Bangladesh for several seasons and weill undertake other biosafety research required for regulatory review of Golden Rice in the country.
+It also interacts with other public- and private-sector institutions in Bangladesh that are active in nutrition, seed delivery, and other areas related to Golden Rice.

 BRRI is an active and long-standing member of the Golden Rice Network, at the forefront of work to adapt Golden Rice to specific rice-growing conditions in Bangladesh.